 Lesette is a native Houstonian.
 She holds a bachelor of arts in Political Science from the University of Houston and a master in liberal arts from the University of Saint Thomas.
 She is also a nationally certified paralegal through Rice University's Paralegal Program.
 Lesette has more than five years of experience helping vulnerable and at-risk youth.
 Starting her journey as a child advocate and continuing onto serve children through her personal and career endeavors.
 During her downtime, Lesette enjoys learning about various philosophies and cultures, volunteering, and rescuing animals.

-Denisha is the Houston's Office Coordinator.
+Denisha is the Office Operations Manager.
 With a Bachelor's degree in Political Science and several years of management experience as well as work done with the Spanish speaking communities in San Diego in need of language representation, Denisha is a Puerto Rican native who prides herself on being a people person.
 It was working as a language interpreter where she was exposed firsthand to the challenges facing the immigrant communities in their attempts to establish themselves and thrive.
 This was humbling and eye opening and the main driver behind her establishing her own language services company.
 Denisha also worked for the French company Opera Patisseries in San Diego where she fell in love with the French language and decided to pursue learning it.
-She loves to travel, bake and paint and lives with her husband, teenage son and pet lizard.
+She loves to travel, bake and paint and lives with her husband, and teenage son in the Houston area.